sampsyo/home/_drafts/reduction.md

 *Test-case reduction* is a useful research skill in my line of work.
 We build lots of tools, and those tools are full of bugs: it's a normal part of the work to run into weird problems and to figure out what's going wrong.
-Especially for people who are new to a research project, minimal test cases are an extremely powerful communication tool for asking questions and getting help from people who have been around for longer.
+Especially for people who are new to a research project:

+* Reduced test cases are an extremely powerful communication tool for asking questions and getting help from people who have been around longer.
+* When you don't have intuition yet for where bugs usually come from, reducing a test case can help with your guesswork.

 The concept behind test-case reduction is really simple, but---maybe because it's so simple---sometimes it's hard to convey what I mean when I say, "can you try reducing that test?"
 I think the idea might be easier to *show* than to *tell*.